 This combination of ingredients should tell you right away that these are going to be some pretty tasty holiday cookies!

 Next, you’re going to add an egg and some anise extract to these Pfeffernusse cookies.

-Now, you’re going to add a combinaion of warm spices, like cinnamon, cardamon, nutmeg and cloves and the like to this pfeffernusse recipe.
+Now, you’re going to add a combination of warm spices, like cinnamon, cardamon, nutmeg and cloves, and the like to this pfeffernusse recipe.

-At this point, your holiday kitchen is going to take on an aroma of a German bakery.
+At this point, your holiday kitchen is going to take on the aroma of a German bakery.

 Don’t be surprised if people and pets of all creeds begin to work their way into your kitchen to find out exactly what you are making.